Why do my employees need mental health first aid training?

 By Ella Bowman, Paws in Work Mental Health blogger

-At the beginning of the year, columnist Eva Wiseman shared some of last year’s trends we want to see the back of in an article in the Guardian.
+Columnist Eva Wiseman shared some of the trends we want to see the back of in an article in the Guardian.
 One of these was ‘talking about mental health.’
 She explained that ‘over the past five years, mental health awareness has been promoted and commodified to the point where it appears to have looped back around and eaten its own tail.’

 ‘Mental health’ is often flimsily conflated with feeling a bit stressed or having moments of low self-esteem.
 Yes, stress.
 Yes low-self-esteem.
-But, ladies, gentlemen and esteemed non-binary readers, we beg your patience as we briefly dip our toes into the desperation of poor mental health (promising an optimistic ending) beyond life being ‘a bit tricky’.
+But, we beg your patience as we briefly dip our toes into the desperation of poor mental health (promising an optimistic ending) beyond life being ‘a bit tricky’.
 When you’re not able to control your mood with a yoga class, and you need expert help in securing the best prognosis for something doctors are still themselves learning about.

 Let’s revisit the gritty truth of what being really ‘not okay’ means, or else eternally drive around the ‘be your best self’ cul-de-sac, getting nowhere.